-One of the most iconic weapons of the viking age – the Dane axe.
-Used by the most elite and experienced viking warriors, ,the Huscarls.
+One of the most iconic weapons of the Viking age – the Dane axe.
+Used by the most elite and experienced Viking warriors, the Huscarls.
 It’s design made it a very efficient and versatile fighting tool which could be used for cutting, thrusting and hooking while weighting very little (500-700g).
-The effectiveness of the long axe was atested during the battle of Stamford bridge in 1066, where a warrior armed in single handedly slain 40-50 Anglo-Saxon soldiers while covering the Norwegian retreat.
-It was also a weapon of choice for leaders, Wilhelm the Conqueror and St. Olav were often portrayed wielding it.
+The effectiveness of the long axe was attested during the battle of Stamford bridge in 1066, where a warrior armed in single-handedly slain 40-50 Anglo-Saxon soldiers while covering the Norwegian retreat.
+It was also a weapon of choice for leaders, Wilhelm the Conqueror and St. Olav was often portrayed wielding it.

-This axe was made from high quality carbon steel.
-The blade is openwork, which greatly reduces it’s weight and allows for even more manuverability during combat.
-It comes with a hazel wood haft, which may slightly vary in lenght depending on the model.
+This axe was made from high-quality carbon steel.
+The blade is openwork, which greatly reduces it’s weight and allows for even more manoeuvrability during combat.
+It comes with a hazelwood haft, which may slightly vary in lenght depending on the model.
 It is possible to order an unhafted axe head, which should decrease the package size and delivery costs.